Pivot Sweep

 - 1

-Save as ~/.claude/commands/pivot-sweep.md.
+Save the file as ~/.claude/commands/pivot-sweep.md.

 - 2